Asian markets skid on jitters over future Fed action - WTMJ

 AP Business Writer

-BANGKOK (AP) — Asian markets skidded on Monday, with Japan’s Nikkei 225 index down 3.4%, after a sell-off Friday on Wall Street gave the S&P 500 its worst weekly loss since February.
+BANGKOK (AP) — Asian markets skidded on Monday, with Japan’s Nikkei 225 index losing 3.3%, after a sell-off Friday on Wall Street gave the S&P 500 its worst weekly loss since February.
+U.S. futures were marginally lower.

 Investors are still recalibrating their moves after the Federal Reserve’s signal last week that it may raise current ultra-low rates sooner than had been expected.
 That gave the Dow Jones Industrial Average its worst weekly loss since last October.